voschezang/coding-handbook/organization-structure.md

 Control of an organization vary between being completely centralized or completely distributed.
-See also [programming-paradigmes.md](programming-paradigms.md).
+See also [programming-paradigmes](programming-paradigms.md).

 - Orchestration: communication happens through *commands*.
 E.g. a CEO makes an order.
 - Choreography: communication happens mainly by *events*.
 E.g. an investor broadcasts that they are offering stock at a certain price.

 In addition, [power](https://qualitysafety.bmj.com/content/13/suppl_2/ii22.short) can be oriented differently.
+Based on the flow of information, the following categories can be distinguished.

-- Authoritative: chain of command.
+- **Authoritative** (pathological): chain of command.
+Based on personal need.
+    - Hide information from competitors.
+Suppress risks.
 Associated with scapegoating.

-- Bureaucratic: rule-oriented.
-Associated with seeking justice.
+- **Bureaucratic**: rule-oriented.
+Based on departmental need.
 Ensure fairness through equal rules.
+    - Narrow responsibility.
+Local improvements.
+Associated with seeking justice

+- **Generative**: performance-oriented.
+Welcome inquiry and support global improvements, even if they are disruptive.
-- Generative: performance-oriented.
-Associated with learning.
+    - Shared responsibility.
+Associated with learning and sharing.

+#### Goals

+An organization may be optimized for a specific goal:

+- Adaptiveness, agility,
+- Community, e.g. learning [as a whole](https://en.wiktionary.org/wiki/scenius).
+- Innovation (taking risks).
+- Productivity (output or outcome).
+- Quality
+- Stability
+- Sustainability